nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 For development purposes, you can install the ExApp manually.
 There is a ``manual-install`` DeployConfig type, which can be used in case of development.
-To register an ExApp with it, you need to provide the app info as a JSON string or a path to the app's XML file.
+To register an ExApp with it, you need to provide the app info as a JSON string or a path to the app's info.xml file.

 For all examples and applications we release, we usually add the ``manual_install`` command in it's Makefile for easier development.